wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-agile-software-development.md

 That's it!

-Go to the web site blade for your test environment to see your new commit (merged into NewUpdate branch) now pushed to the test environment.
+Go to the web app blade for your test environment to see your new commit (merged into NewUpdate branch) now pushed to the test environment.
 Then, click **Browse** to see that the style change is now running live in Azure.

 ## Deploy update to production ##